HatfieldAlex/python_web_framework_expo/README.md

 Django: felt a little involved - I had to create an app, add a templates directory and HTML file, and link the app’s URL to the central URL config.

 FastAPI: felt very lightweight compared to Django - I only had to add a single HTML file to make the change to a template rendering.
 However, already it seemed like the trade off between flexibility and scalability/robustness was evident, manually handling the HTML file path with the os module.

+Flask: felt as lightweight than FastAPI - I could simply drop a new HTML file in the same directory as the main app file, unlike Django’s stricter app-plus-templates folder structure.
+Referencing the new HTML file was straightforward.
+Though Flask’s standard practice encourages using render_template, which would have required setting up a templates directory and made it slightly more involved than FastAPI, send_file worked sufficed for this stage.